 Effect of whole body vibration training on quadriceps muscle strength in individuals with knee osteoarthritis: a systematic review and meta-analysis

-Two articles on PainSci cite Anwer 2016: 1.
+Two pages on PainSci cite Anwer 2016: 1.
 Complete Guide to Frozen Shoulder 2.
 Vibration Therapies, from Massage Guns to Jacuzzis

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.